Black-hole X-ray binary Swift J1727.8$-$1613 shows simultaneous Type-B and Type-C quasi-periodic oscillations across the hard-intermediate and soft-intermediate states: Observations and data reduction

 We use GHATS\footnote{http://astrosat-ssc.iucaa.in/uploads/ghats\_home.html} to compute the Fast Fourier Transform to produce power-density spectra (PDS) in different energy bands and cross spectra (CS) of pairs of energy bands, for each individual GTI.
 We compute the LE $2.0-10.0$~keV PDS, the HE $28-200$~keV PDS and the CS of photons in the HE $28-200$~keV band with respect to those in the LE $2.0-10.0$~keV band for each segment of 32~s, with a Nyquist frequency of 500~Hz.
 We then average those to get a PDS and CS per GTI\footnote{We use only the GTIs during which both the LE and HE instruments collected data simultaneously. and discard those GTI that are shorter than 320 seconds.}.
 We rebin the averaged PDS and real and imaginary parts of the CS in frequency by a factor $\approx 1.012 = 10^{1/200}$ to increase the signal-to-noise ratio further but maintaining a good frequency resolution.
 The PDS and the real and imaginary parts of the CS are normalized to fractional rms-squared units~\citep{1990A&A...230..103B}.
 The Poisson noise is estimated from the average power above 100 Hz, where no source variability is observed, and subtracted.
 The background count rate is considered when we compute the rms normalization.

 We use Xspec~v.12.14.0~\citep{1996ASPC..101...17A} to fit the PDS and the real and imaginary parts of the CS.
 We fit the LE $2-10$~keV PDS and HE $28-200$~keV PDS, as well as the real and imaginary parts of the corresponding CS simultaneously, using a combination of Lorentzian functions, as proposed by~\cite{2024MNRAS.527.9405M}.
-The phase lags are assumed to be constant for each Lorentzian function.
-Therefore, the model for the LE PDS is:
+When we finished the fits, we calculate the 1$\sigma$ errors of the parameters in Xspec.
+We consider a Lorentzian component to be significant only if it exceeds a 3$\sigma$ significance level in at least one of the LE PDS, the HE PDS or the CS.
+In Figs.~\ref{fig:flare_par},~\ref{fig:flare_rms},~\ref{fig:flare_hfd} and Table~\ref{tab:rep_obs} we show the parameters of the fit with 1$\sigma$ errors.